RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

   * In the middle or 2/3 through the song
   * Different harmony/texture than verse/chorus

-And: if the heuristics aren’t confident, you just fall back to **A/B/C sections** or “Section 1, Section 2…” – which is still usable for your video prompts.
+And: if the heuristics aren't confident, you just fall back to **A/B/C sections** or "Section 1, Section 2…" – which is still usable for your video prompts.

 ---